roadsidemultimedia/Docs/customize/base-child-theme.md

 The PageLines Base Theme, is a un-styled child theme -- available for free [here](https://github.com/bearded-avenger/nicks-base-theme/archive/master.zip)  -- which will never receive an update, or add any styling of its own; designed as a platform for you to create your own child themes, as well customizing PageLines DMS.

-For more information regarding child themes, we recommend reading these linked Wordpress codex articles -- [child themes](http://codex.wordpress.org/Child_Themes),  and [theme development](http://codex.wordpress.org/Theme_Development).
+For more information regarding child themes, we recommend reading these linked WordPress codex articles -- [child themes](http://codex.wordpress.org/Child_Themes),  and [theme development](http://codex.wordpress.org/Theme_Development).

 ## Structure ##